runeape-sats/x402-sol-member/README.md

 # x402-sol-member

-You can add SPL token balance check to a x402 facilitator.
-This is a minimal (no-viem) dependency x402 facilitator (using serverless Firebase Functions) for providing a member-only access based on SPL token balance or processing a x402 payment.
+This is a _minimal_ dependency (no-viem) x402 facilitator (using serverless Firebase Functions) for providing a member-only access based on SPL token balance or processing a x402 USDC payment.
 This sample project comes with a minimum React client for pay-per-call API access with Solana-based USDC payments.

-## Why?
+## Features

-1. You can host your x402 facilitator using serverless Firebase Functions (pay-for-use plan).
+- **Host your own x402 facilitator** using _serverless_ Firebase Functions (pay-for-use plan).
 Your facilitator does not even need to hold any pkeys.
-2. You can customize x402 payment requirements including SPL-based membership access in this example.

-## Features

-- **x402 Payment Integration**: Supports x402 protocol for micro-payments on Solana.
 - **Membership Detection**: Checks SPL token balance for membership status and skip payment broadcasting (i.e., free API access for members).
-- **Firebase Backend**: Serverless Cloud Functions for payment verification and settlement.
-Pay-per-use serverless setup instead of dedicated server hosting.
-- **React Frontend**: Simple UI for connecting Phantom wallet and making payments.
+- **Step-by-step React client DEMO**: Simple UI for connecting Phantom wallet and making payments.
 - **Minimal Dependencies**: Lightweight implementation focused on core functionality.
 No viem, no typescripts.

-## Architecture
+## Folder Structure

 - **Backend (`functions/`)**: Firebase Cloud Functions handle x402 payment verification, transaction validation, and membership checks.
 - **Frontend (`host/`)**: React app built with Vite for user interaction with Phantom wallet.